rarimo/rarimo-core/docs/common/mainnet/002-upgrades.md

 # Mainnet upgrades

+## V1.0.6

+Core binary: (alpine-linux/amd64): "<https://storage.googleapis.com/rarimo-mainnet/1.0.6/rarimo-core>"

+Upgrade will perform automatically if you are using `cosmovisor` under Alpine linux.
+Also, if you are using Ubuntu linux, please install `musl-dev` using `sudo apt install musl-dev` command to be able to use Alpine binary on your machine.

+Upgrade V1.0.6 introduces:
+- Adding message for operation resign by Threshold signature producers.
+- Changing of stored TSS pub-key format: removing constant 0x04 prefix.
+- Adding `admin` field in supported network BridgeParams that will contain the pub-key of the bridge admin on Solana.
+- Some minor fixes in: several operation creation entrypoints, updating params of the supported networks,

 ## V1.0.5

 Core binary: (alpine-linux/amd64): "<https://storage.googleapis.com/rarimo-mainnet/1.0.5/rarimo-core>"

-Upgrade will perform automatically if you are using cosmovisor under Alpine linux.
+Upgrade will perform automatically if you are using `cosmovisor` under Alpine linux.
 Also, if you are using Ubuntu linux, please install `musl-dev` using `sudo apt install musl-dev` command to be able to use Alpine binary on your machine.

 Upgrade v1.0.5 introduces several fixes: